 These people may rely on the car’s door or the arm of the chair to get up.
-One client had ruined the hinge on his car door, using it to support him as he got out of the car.
+One client had ruined the hinge on his car door, using it to support him as he exited it.

 How You Activate and Intensify This Pain Pattern

 Low seats like soft couches bother them more and are more difficult from which to rise.
 They often buy SUVs that they neither “sit down into” nor “climb up into.”

-This pattern is created by long periods of immobility while the hip is flexed, and, to make it worse, people actively reach forward across desks to further flex their hips.
+This pattern is created by long periods of immobility while the hip is flexed.
+Often, to make it worse, people actively reach forward across desks to further flex their hips.